Ashutosh00710/principles/README.md

 ⚠️ For ERROR, WARN and INFO ⚠️

 Do not expose any sensitive information.
-Do not log anything other than Object Id or Recource Id
+Do not log anything other than primary keys (user Id or so).

 #### Log Structure